MohamedAliZouariAi/Deep-Learning-Projects/01-Disease Classification with CNN/README.md

 --> tensorflow keras

-Finally the cnn model which has trained with 5 epoch gives us thses results:
+Finally the cnn model which has trained with 5 epochs gives us these results:
 acc: 0.9990 - loss: 0.0045 - val_acc: 0.9983 - val_loss: 0.0080 - learning_rate: 0.0010.